wisemanstan123/pde-graphics-2-draw-a-scene/README.md

 **[Assignment Standard Operating Procedures](https://mariopineda.github.io/assignment-sops/)**

-In this assignment your goal is to draw one of the following things/scenes.
+In this assignment your goal is to draw one of the following items or one of the following scenes:
 - house on a street
 - old school ipod
 - a car or truck